-30. The TPE determines whether the description of the proposed JCM project in the PDD is accurate, complete, and provides an understanding of the proposed JCM project.
+31. The TPE determines whether the description of the proposed JCM project in the PDD is accurate and complete and provides an understanding of the proposed JCM project, including malfunctioning of the project equipment, discontinuation of the project, omission of data, and intentional misstatement or noncompliance with laws and regulations which could prevent the achievement of the planned emission reductions or removals.

-31. The TPE should conduct an on-site visit as deemed necessary.
+32. The TPE should conduct an on-site visit as deemed necessary.
 For proposed JCM projects for which the TPE does not undertake an on-site inspection, the reasons for this are justified.
 The TPE may apply a sampling approach as deemed appropriate.

+33. The TPE:

-- 32. The TPE: - (a) Describes the process conducted to validate the accuracy and completeness of the project description; - (b) Provides an opinion on the accuracy and completeness of the project description; - (c) Provides a justification if it has not conducted an on-site visit.
+- (a) Describes the process conducted to validate the accuracy and completeness of the project description; - (b) Provides an opinion on the accuracy and completeness of the project description; - (c) Provides a justification if it has not conducted an on-site visit.